 At the end of the useful life of some of the photovoltaic installations the Company must dismantle them.
-Upon initial recognition of the fixed assets, Sonnedix España Finance 2, S.A. estimates the future cost for asset dismantling or retirement obligations and other associated items, such as the cost of restoring the surroundings where they were located.
-To determine the amount of the provision, the Company makes assumptions and estimates regarding the discount rate and expected dismantling costs.
+Upon initial recognition of the fixed assets, the Company estimates the future cost for asset dismantling or retirement obligations, as well as other associated items, such as the cost of restoring the surroundings where they were located.
+To determine the amount of the provision, the Company must make assumptions and estimates regarding the discount rate and expected dismantling costs.